davenport22/plando/README.md

 For features like user profile picture uploads, you must enable and configure Firebase Storage.

 - In the Firebase Console, go to the **Storage** section in the left-hand menu.
 - Click **Get started** and follow the on-screen prompts to set up your storage bucket.
+- **IMPORTANT:** When prompted, select the same location for your Storage bucket that you chose for your Firestore database.
+A mismatch in regions can cause errors.
+If you're unsure, your App Hosting backend is set to `europe-west1`, which is a good choice for both services.
-You can use the default security rules for development.
+- You can use the default security rules for development.
 - Once created, your bucket will have a URL like `gs://your-project-id.appspot.com`.
 The part `your-project-id.appspot.com` is your **Storage Bucket** name.

 ### 4. Update your `.env` file